manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	----
 	## A few good practices

+	Remember to:

-	1. You must keep your fork and clone updated with Oracle learning-library, even though you are not actively working on your workshop or your workshop has no modifications.
+	1. Keep your fork and clone updated with Oracle learning-library, even though you are not actively working on your workshop or your workshop has no modifications.

 	1. If you do not update your clone and fork for a long time and the number of commit changes with OLL master is significantly high, you may find conflicts while merging or submitting a pull request.
 Then you may need to delete your fork and your clone, and then redo like afresh.